Prayer of Faith

 Matthew 18:19 Again, I say to you, if two of you agree on earth about anything they ask, it will be done for them by my Father in heaven.

 Philippians 4:6-7 Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and minds in Christ Jesus.

 Psalm 40:1 To the choirmaster.
 A Psalm of David.
 I waited patiently for the LORD; he inclined to me and heard my cry.

 1 Timothy 2:8-15 I desire then that in every place the men should pray, lifting holy hands without anger or quarreling; likewise also that women should adorn themselves in respectable apparel, with modesty and self-control, not with braided hair and gold or pearls or costly attire, but with what is proper for women who profess godliness—with good works.
 Let a woman learn quietly with all submissiveness.
-I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.
+I do not permit a woman to teach or exercise authority over a man; instead, she must remain quiet.

 Psalm 138:3 On the day I called, you answered me; my strength of soul you increased.

 Job 42:10 And the LORD restored the fortunes of Job when he had prayed for his friends.
 And the LORD gave Job twice as much as he had before.